x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 ### Step 1: Create the authorization server objects for your Exchange Online organization

 For this procedure, you have to specify a verified domain for your Exchange Online organization and the Exchange Online Tenant Name.
 The first domain should be the same domain used as the primary SMTP domain used for the cloud-based email accounts.
 This domain is referred as *\<your verified domain\>* in the following procedure.
-The second domain which is your actual tenant name like contoso.onmicrosoft.com is referred to as *\<your tenant domain\>*
+The second domain which is your actual tenant name like contoso.onmicrosoft.com is referred to as *\<your tenant domain\>*.

-Run the following command in the Exchange Management Shell (the Exchange PowerShell) in your on-premises Exchange organization.
+Run the following command in the Exchange Management Shell (Exchange PowerShell) in your on-premises Exchange organization:

 ```powershell
 New-AuthServer -Name "WindowsAzureACS" -AuthMetadataUrl "https://accounts.accesscontrol.windows.net/<your verified domain>/metadata/json/1"